-- When the person is anesthetized, they are administered opioid blockers like naloxone, which are drugs that reverse the symptoms of opioid drugs by attaching to the receptor sites in the brain where these drugs have their effects and knocking off any remaining drugs on those sites.
+- When the person is anesthetized, they are administered opioid blockers like naloxone, which are drugs that reverse the symptoms of opioid drugs by attaching to the receptor sites in the brain.
 Other drugs, such as medications to address nausea, muscle tension, and other withdrawal symptoms, are also administered.

 - When the individual recovers from anesthesia, they are observed to make sure that there are no complications and can be released from the clinic or hospital shortly afterward if there are no issues.